TrellixVulnTeam/swahilipython_SCMU/Doc/library/time.rst

 * The term :dfn:`seconds since the epoch` refers to the total number of elapsed seconds since the epoch, typically excluding `leap seconds`_.
-Leap seconds are excluded from this total on all POSIX-compliant platforms.
+Leap seconds are excluded kutoka this total on all POSIX-compliant platforms.

 .. index:: single: Year 2038